Christmas In Thailand | Same Same But Different

 Christmas in Thailand

 Thailand does a really good job at trying at Christmas!
 However, as the famous Thailand saying goes, it’s “same same but different”.
 If you haven’t heard that saying it basically means it’s similar but VERY different.
 We decided to film our Christmas week here in Thailand just to give you a glimpse of what Christmas in Thailand is like.
+Instead of Christmas gifts we each got a Sak Yant tattoo a gift that will last a lifetime.
 Here is how we spent our Christmas in Thailand.

 The holidays are a great time to get away and travel.
 For most, it’s a way to take a long vacation without burning up all your vacation days.
 This year the way Christmas and New Years fell you could easily take a two-week vacation and only use 8 days of paid time off.
 We’re all about taking as many vacations as possible.